TonyKaravasilev/CryptoMananaDocs/docs/exceptions.md

 &nbsp;&nbsp;&nbsp;&nbsp;Each error object extends the `AbstractException` base exception specification and is derived from the default PHP `\Exception` object.
-This type of exception object is fully configurable before throwing (in contrast to the default one) and has a `INTERNAL_CODE` constant for the actual framework error, that is said ot the objects `code` property.
+This type of exception object is fully configurable before throwing (in contrast to the default one) and has an `INTERNAL_CODE` constant for the actual framework error, that is said to the object's `code` property.
 You can get the framework internal code via the `getFrameworkErrorCode()` even if you decide to add a custom error code to the object.
-The following custom method are available:
+The following custom methods are available:

 ```php